From First DUI to Death Penalty

-I’m Tampa Attorney Rocky Brancato.
-For over 25 years, I have defended clients facing Florida’s most serious violent crime charges—murder, armed robbery, aggravated battery, kidnapping, and offenses subject to the 10-20-Life law.
+Tampa violent crimes attorney Rocky Brancato has defended clients facing Florida’s most serious violent crime charges for over 25 years—murder, armed robbery, aggravated battery, kidnapping, and offenses subject to the 10-20-Life law.
 As former Chief Operations Officer of the Hillsborough County Public Defender’s Office, I led the largest criminal defense operation in Tampa Bay.
 I am death-qualified to handle capital cases.
-I personally oversee every aspect of your violent crimes case.
+Your violent crimes case receives senior-level attorney attention led by Rocky Brancato.

 If you are charged with a violent crime, my firm, The Brancato Law Firm, P.A., can help change the narrative.